hlandau/acmetool/SCHEMA.md

 ### Conform

-To conform a state directory means to evaluate everything in it and delete any account subdirectory, certificate subdirectory, key subdirectory or symlink inside the live directory which is not valid as described above.

-Delete any files in the "tmp" directory.
+To conform a State Directory means to examine everything in the directory for consistency and validity.
+Permissions are changed as necessary to ensure they match the implementation's policy.
+The implementation verifies that all symlinks are unbroken, relative and point to locations within the State Directory.
+Remnant temporary files are deleted.
+Errors are indicated for any malformed directory (e.g. account directory with no private key, etc.)

+This operation is idempotent.

 ### Reconcile

-To perform the Reconcile operation, first perform the Conform operation.
+The reconcile operation is the actual act of “building” the State Directory.
+Certificates are requested and obtained as necessary to satisfy the targets expressed.

+Always perform the Conform operation before performing this operation.
+If any certificates were requested, the Conform operation must be performed afterwards as well.

+If there are any uncached certificates (certificate directories containing only an "url" file), cache them, waiting for them to become available if necessary.

+Update the symlinks in the "live" directory to point to the most preferred certificate for each hostname.
+If there is no certificate which satisfies a hostname, do not modify any existing link in the "live" directory for that hostname.

+In some cases there may be multiple satisfactory certificates which support a given hostname.
+In this case the "priority" field in each target description file, which defaults to zero, should be used to determine which certificate is preferred for a given hostname.
+Higher priority values are preferred.

+Use the set of targets to determine what certificates will be necessary, and determine what targets are unsatisfied by currently available certificates.

+A target is satisfied by a certificate if the hostnames required by the target are a subset of the hostnames for which the certificate is valid; if the certificate is not expired nor is near expiry; and if the private key for the certificate is available within the State Directory.

-From the "desired" hostname/service label set, form clusters.
-Determine a list of clusters which doesn't have retrieved, CA-signed certificates with known private keys expiring in more than 30 days or 33% of the validity period, whichever is lower.
+The meaning of “near expiry” is implementation-dependent.
+The RECOMMENDED definition of “near expiry” is any certificate expiring in less than 30 days or 33% of the validity period, whichever is lower.
-During this process, download any undownloaded certificates.

-For all such clusters, attempt to obtain certificates using the appropriate policy:

-  The endpoint URL is specified by the policy or inherited from defaults.
-If there is no account key for that URL, create a new account key.
-Ensure the registration exists.

-  Obtain authorizations for every hostname required.
-Where an unexpired authorization is listed as being present under the account directory, this can be skipped, but if issuance fails due to the absence of an authorization, that authorization directory is deleted and an authorization is obtained.

-  Form a CSR containing all SANs required by the cluster and submit the CSR.
-  Save the certificate URL.
+If there are unsatisfied targets, for each unsatisfied target:

+  - Obtain any necessary authorizations, using the authorization information stored for the account to be used in the State Directory to determine which authorizations definitely do not need to be acquired.

+  - Having successfully acquired all authorizations, form an appropriate CSR containing the requested SANs and request a certificate.
+Write the certificate URL to the State Directory.

 If any certificates were requested, perform the Reconcile operation again.

 Identifiers